timb-machine-mirrors/CoolerVoid-codecat/readme.md

 ```

 These endpoint /API/users run only once in the first deployment.
-If you try to send a request again to insert a user, the endpoint return 404 is for security.
+If you try to send a request again to insert a user, the endpoint return 404 is security to block resources of possible attacks.

 Go to the following "https://127.0.0.1:50093/front/auth/".
 Now you can enter this system-auth, use login "admin", pass "rubrik123".